Parth-Agarwal216/encode/README.md

 ### 1. Build a mechanism to create a customized NPS Survey and send it out at pre decided intervals to a pre decided audience and collect the survey results.

-1. Our NPS Survey form has different lines of questioning for promoters, passives and detractors along with several other customizations based on the inputs of the snap-in configuration page.
+1. Our NPS Survey form has different lines of questioning for promoters, passives and detractors along with several other customizations based on the inputs taken from the snap-in configuration page.

 2. We take as input the survey frequency and start date in the snap-in configuraton page.